-I’m not the cheapest wedding photographer out there, and I’m not the photographer for everyone.
-But, I’ll work my hardest to capture all the little details you never noticed and all the fleeting moments you never knew happened.
+I'll be the first to admit that my style isn't for everyone.
+But, if you choose me, I’ll work my hardest to capture all the little details you never noticed and all the fleeting moments you never knew happened.

 Peace of Mind

 I've photographed 125+ weddings.
 I’ll capture everything about your wedding day without having to be asked.
 You'll get timeless photos, not bizarre sepia toned fad edits.
 You'll look back and remember the day as clearly as if you were there.

 I like to keep everything very casual.
 I provide very light direction so you won't be forced to pose in unnatural ways.
 There will be banter and real laughter.
 It's essentially an awesome adventure where someone just happens to me taking photos.
 Couples routinely tell me that their anxiety quickly disappeared and that they had a lot more fun than they expected to.

 I appreciate bold aesthetics, wide shots, and incorporating architectural elements.
 My couples tend to appreciate those things as well.
 Why have an epic location or venue if you don't capture it?